Exploiting Prior Information in Block Sparse Signals: Introduction

-It is known that $\mathsf{P}_{1,2}$ finds the original block sparse signal with high probability if $\bm{A}$ is a random matrix with zero-mean i.i.d Gaussian entries.
-In addition to $\mathsf{P}_{1,2}$, several algorithms such as Block orthogonal matching pursuit\cite{eldar2009block,eldar2010block} and Block CoSaMP\footnote{Compressive Sampling Matching Pursuit}\cite{baraniuk2010model} have been used to recover a block sparse signal from incomplete observations.
+It is known that $\mathsf{P}_{1,2}^{\eta}$ for $\eta=0$ (noiseless case) finds the original block-sparse signal with high probability if $\bm{A}$ comes from a probability law that distributes the null space uniformly with respect to the Haar measure\cite{amelunxen2013living}.
+This includes Gaussian ensembles and partial Fourier matrices.
+We also assume the same type of random matrices in this paper.

 The main challenge in recovering a block-sparse signal is to find the block support.
-Intuitively, if there exists an additional piece of information about the support, one can probably solve $\mathsf{P}_{1,2,\bm{w}}$ with less equations.
+Intuitively, if there exists an additional piece of information about the block-sparsity level of certain subsets of the blocks\footnote{Our block-sparse model is deterministic in this paper; the normalized block-sparsity of a subset of blocks (the number of nonzero blocks divided by the total number of blocks in the subset) is occasionally referred to as the non-zero probability or non-zero likelihood of the blocks in this subset.}, one can probably solve $\mathsf{P}_{1,2}^{0}$ and $\mathsf{P}_{1,2}^{\eta}$ with fewer measurements or smaller reconstruction error, respectively (see Subsection \ref{sec.app} for more explanations).
 In some scenarios, such extra information is available.
-For example, in DNA microarray one might know with a certain probability that specific Genes are in certain sets of arrays.
-Also, it is natural for some signals to be in some subspaces with certain probabilities \cite{eldar2009robust}.
+For example, in DNA microarray one might know the occurrence frequency of specific Genes in certain sets of arrays.
 In computational neuroscience, the behavior of neurons exhibit non-uniform clustered responses \cite{computationalnero}.
-Naturally, prior information about the block support enables us to recover the signal with much fewer measurements.
-The typical way to consider prior block support information is to solve weighted $\ell_{1,2}$ which is defined as below:
+In radar signal processing, an operator might know the range of speed with which an aircraft flies or the range of angular domain it forms in the radar \cite{mishra2015spectral}.
+A typical way to consider such prior information is to apply a weighted $\ell_{1,2}$ minimization formulated as: